Skip to main content

 Eighteenth-century engraving depicting the temporary architectural structure erected in Green Park for the 1749 fireworks celebration.
 Nearly three decades after the Water Music , Handel returned to the genre of ceremonial outdoor composition with a work inseparably linked to Britain’s political stage.
 Music for the Royal Fireworks was written in 1749 to celebrate the Treaty of Aix-la-Chapelle, which ended the War of the Austrian Succession.
 King George II envisioned a grand spectacle in London’s Green Park; Handel was entrusted with providing music worthy of royal authority and public display.
 The choice of D major was anything but incidental.
 It was the quintessential key for natural trumpets and horns in the eighteenth century, closely associated with brilliance and martial splendour.
 At the king’s explicit request, the original scoring excluded strings and relied on an expanded wind band—oboes, bassoons, horns, trumpets and timpani.
 Handel later added strings for concert perform...

-Handel - Water Music, Suite I in F major (HWV 348)
+George Frideric Handel — Water Music, Suite No. 1 in F Major, HWV 348, (Analysis)

 George Frideric Handel – Israel in Egypt, HWV 54 (Analysis)